AlexWebb03/socspioneer/README.md

 1. In one terminal, run `ros2 run stage_ros2 stage_ros2 --ros-args -p world_file:=./src/socspioneer/data/meeting.world`.
 This should start a simple simulated world with a robot and a map.
-2. In a third terminal, run `ros2 launch socspioneer keyboard_teleop.launch.py`.
+2. In another terminal, run `ros2 launch socspioneer keyboard_teleop.launch.py`.

 This would allow you to move the robot using keyboard commands.
 Note that when controlling using the keyboard control, the terminal where the